Last Updated on 30/11/2022 by Barney

 Soil conditioning is the term used in improving soil structure by adding and digging in organic matter in garden beds and plant borders to improve soil health and structure.

 A good, healthy soil should have the right balance of air, water, nutrients and soil organisms which promote strong plant roots thus healthy plants.

 How long does it take before you get a great workable soil?

-If diligent with putting a yearly effort into improving the soil then around 3 years.
+If diligent in putting a yearly effort into improving garden soil then around 3 years.
 But, do not stop rest on your laurels there.
-For plants to thrive they need a constant supply of nutrients that organic matter provides.
+For plants to thrive they need a constant supply of nutrients that organic matter, well rotten manure, garden compost provides.
 After this time continue mulching with soil improver or manure and your soil will improve year after year .

 What is organic matter?

 In gardening, when the term organic matter is used it is referring to material that was once living and now rotten down.

 Examples of organic matter are home made compost, well rotted horse manure, mushroom compost, composted bark, composted leaf mould, green manures.